Évry-Courcouronnes: History

-Modern buildings in the town centre included the Hôtel de Ville which was completed in 1991.
+The Hôtel de Ville, which was previously the town hall of Évry, was completed in 1991.

 Parks and recreation

 Parc-du-Lac Courcouronnes is a relatively large park with a walking trail and a small lake.
 It is home to the famous "Dame du Lac" climbing wall constructed by architect Pierre Szekely in 1975.
 The wall has been closed to the public for the entirety of the 21st century; however, trespassers continue to use it regularly.

+Economy

+Arianespace and Courtepaille have their respective headquarters in Évry-Courcouronnes.
+The Genopole biocluster research campus is also located in the commune.